 benefit from multiple perspectives, the Honors College curriculum includes

-a unique offering of symposia and team-taught seminars, all devoted to interdisciplinary
+a unique offering of 1- and 3-credit, team-taught seminars devoted to interdisciplinary

 Life in the world beyond the campus provides students with invaluable experiences

 that complement their programs of study.
 The experiential learning requirement